andrixb/node-express-authentication/README.md

 ```

 ### CORS
-`cors` package has been installed.
-Be aware you need to configure it (it's currently open to whatever address)! https://www.npmjs.com/package/cors
+`cors` package has been installed. **Watch out you need to configure it (it's currently open to whatever address)!** https://www.npmjs.com/package/cors